-Non-Surgical Treatment for Urinary Stones at World Class Hospitals in India
+Non-Surgical Treatment for Urinary Stones in India

 Kidney stones (renal lithiasis) are small, hard deposits that form inside your kidneys.
 The stones are made of mineral and acid salts.
 Kidney stones have many causes and can affect any part of your urinary tract — from your kidneys to your bladder.
 Often, stones form when the urine becomes concentrated, allowing minerals to crystallize and stick together.

 When waste materials in the urine do not dissolve completely and the kidney is unable to evacuate them, crystals and kidney stones are likely to form.
 Some stones may pass out of the kidney or get lodged in the ureter (tube that carries urine from the kidney to the bladder) and cause severe pain that starts from the low back and radiates to the side or groin.

 A lodged stone can block the flow of urine and build a backpressure in the affected ureter and kidney.
 Increased pressure results in stretching and spasm causing severe pain.

 There are different types of kidney stones.
 The exact cause depends on the type of stone.
 Stones can form when urine contains too much of certain substances.

 • Calcium Stones are most common.
 Calcium can combine with other substances, such as oxalate (the most common substance), phosphate, or carbonate, to form the stone.
 Oxalate is present in certain foods such as spinach.
 It’s also found in vitamin C supplements.
 Diseases of the small intestine increase your risk of these stones.